julianofinck/lernen/git.md

 # >> +----[SHA256]-----+

 # Copy the content of the public key
-cat id_ed25519.pub
+cat <FILENAME>.pub
 # >> ssh-ed25519 AAAAB3NzaC1lZDI1NTE5AAAAIA6TNgU7u8PHusSNKyPi1myBVCDuBs8ZYnMGgFVW/NfA use@email

-# Go to GitHub, Settings, SSH and GPG keys, New SSH key, git it a Title, Key type is "Authentication Key" and paste Key.

 # Create config file
 touch config
 nano config

+#--------------------------------------------#
-# # Default GitHub
+# GitHub
-# Host github.com
+Host github.com
-#     HostName github.com
+    PreferredAuthentications publickey
+    IdentityFile ~/.ssh/<a_name>

+# GitLab - Other domain
+Host gitlab.company.com.br
-#     PreferredAuthentications publickey
+    PreferredAuthentications publickey
-#     IdentityFile ~/.ssh/<a_name>
+    IdentityFile ~/.ssh/<a_name>
+#--------------------------------------------#

 # Might be necessary to activate the Agent
 eval "$(ssh-agent -s)"

-# Check is ssh is registered:
+# Check if ssh is registered:
 ssh-add -l

 # If not:
 ssh-add id_ed25519

-# Test:
+# ACCESS THE HOST AND ADD THE SSH KEY
+# On GitHub: Settings > SSH and GPG keys > New SSH key
+# Give it a Title, Key type is "Authentication Key" and paste Key.

+# TEST - Is it working?
-ssh -T git@github.com
+ssh -T git@<Host>
 # Test passed if
+# (Sometimes a Warning of a new fingerprint is fired.
+User is prompted to accept it)
 # "Hi <name>!
 You've successfully authenticated, but GitHub does not provide shell access."
 ```